MacroPower/macropower-analytics-panel/server/README.md

 -> Navigates back to the dashboard

 With no session timeout, this session will be represented as being 4 hours and 15 minutes long.
 However, if we were to set, for example, `session-timeout=1h`, this session will be represented as being 1 hour 15 minutes long, since the inferred duration where no heartbeats were sent is being capped at 1 hour.

+By default, this value is automatically set using the Heartbeat Interval from the payload.

 ### Max Cache Size